yoriiis/tracking-manager/README.md

 To use dynamic variables, wrapped the variable name with a placeholder of your choice.
 In the following example, the variable `{isConnected}` will be transformed.

-> It is better to choose a placeholder to wrap variable name to avoid conflict with a real word.
+> **Note** It is better to choose a placeholder to wrap variable name to avoid conflict with a real word.

 ```json
 {